Workers' Party of Turkey (2017)

-The Workers' Party of Turkey (Türkiye İşçi Partisi, TİP) is a political party in Turkey.
+The Workers' Party of Turkey (Türkiye İşçi Partisi, TİP) is a socialist political party in Turkey.
 The party was founded out of a split in the Communist Party of Turkey (TKP).
-As a result of the internal strife between two rival factions, the group led by former chairman Erkan Baş initially established People's Communist Party of Turkey (HTKP) in 2014, and after three years, it was rebranded as the Workers' Party of Turkey in 2017 with the participation of intellectuals, young people, women, trade union leaders, and workers.
+As a result of the internal strife between two rival factions, the group led by former chairman Erkan Baş initially established People's Communist Party of Turkey (HTKP) in 2014, and after three years, it was rebranded as the Workers' Party of Turkey in 2017.

 Adopting Marxism-Leninism as its guide and reconciling it with left-wing populism, the TİP is against capitalism, imperialism, and all forms of exploitation, oppression and discrimination.
-The party embraces progressive values such as republicanism, laicism and public ownership, and struggles for the preservation and improvement of democratic and civil rights, freedom of organization, assembly, speech and press.
+The party embraces progressive values such as laicism and public ownership, and struggles for the preservation and improvement of democratic and civil rights, freedom of organization, assembly, speech and press.
 It also strongly advocates for the rights of the Kurdish people, women and LGBT groups in Turkey.

-In the general elections of 2018, the TİP entered an electoral alliance with the pro-Kurdish Peoples' Democratic Party (HDP).
-Its leader, Erkan Baş, and actor-turned-politician Barış Atay were elected on HDP lists but took their seats as TİP MPs.
-In the following years, the former HDP MP and journalist, Ahmet Şık, and former Republican People's Party's (CHP) deputy, Sera Kadıgil, joined the party.
+In the most recent general election held in 2023, the TİP, as a part of the Labour and Freedom Alliance, secured a vote share of 1.76%, allowing it to be represented in the Turkish parliament with four MPs including the chairman, Erkan Baş, the spokesperson, Sera Kadıgil, Istanbul MP Ahmet Şık, and Hatay MP Can Atalay.
+This achievement represents the highest number of vote shares ever attained by a socialist party in Turkey since 1965.

 The party has an unusually high proportion of women and young people running its organization compared to other parties in Turkey.
 The TİP's aim is to encourage the spread and growth of grassroots organizations in order to strengthen the socialist movement.
-Since 2017, TİP has established local branches in over 40 cities and districts and is now eligible to take part in Turkish elections.

-As of August 2022, TİP is a member of Labour and Freedom Alliance and will participate in the upcoming parliamentary elections with this alliance.
+Since 2017, TİP has established local branches in over 40 cities and districts and is eligible to take part in Turkish elections.